 Metro News – December 14, 2016

 CBC’s national radio program, The Current, aired a segment today to commemorate the first year since Canada brought in 25,000 Syrian refugees.
 Settlement stories and experiences of the refugees in Toronto, Ottawa, Calgary and Vancouver are featured through interviews with the Syrians.
 In Vancouver, former MOSAIC client Aya Hilani speaks articulately about her journey, and finding “heaven” despite the challenges.
-Taslim Damji, Manager of MOSAIC Works, can also be heard chatting with Taslim in the recorded segment.
+Taslim Damji, Manager of MOSAIC Works, can also be heard chatting in the recorded segment.
 Read highlights from the link below, or click on the “Listen” feature on the page and hear the interview, beginning at 7 minutes 5 seconds.

 CBC’s The Current – December 14, 2016